 “With mobile devices and videoconferencing technology becoming more widespread, telecommuting jobs are also becoming more common.
 They’re also highly coveted because they tend to offer greater work-life balance.”*

 No argument here.

-FlexJobs, a site that vets telecommuting job opportunities, has to say:
+FlexJobs, a site that vets telecommuting job opportunities, has this to say:

 “In previous years, remote work has often been described as a trend or a perk, but by reviewing this data annually for five years, we’ve seen remote work’s reputation shift from a trend to an acceptable mode of working.”**

 “It’s not enough for Xerox to have geographically diverse teams,” said Beverly Stallings-Johnson, manager of Global Diversity and Inclusion for Xerox.
 “To remain successful in a highly competitive market, we also must create an inclusive culture that uses innovation and technology to benefit from this diversity.”